 The hosts had won their first two games against Chile (1-0) and Australia (3-0) and leaded the group, while the East Germans followed with one win (2-0 against Australia) and a draw (1-1 against Chile).

 In a very tough match played in Hamburg, both sides created good opportunities in the first half and the hosts complained of two alleged penalties.
-East German star Hans-Jürgen Kreische lost a great chance inside the small area and with an open goal, while Gerd Müller hit the left post with a volley.
+East German star Hans-Jürgen Kreische squandered a great chance inside the box and with an open goal, while Gerd Müller hit the left post with a volley.

 In the second half, FC Magdeburg’s Jürgen Sparwasser shocked the crowd of 60 thousand and made it 1-0 to the eastern neighbors just 12 minutes before the final whistle.
 The hosts pressed hard for the equalizer, but couldn’t avoid the upset.

 The East German government used this epic and emblematic victory as propaganda, implying their superiority over the capitalist neighbors.
-On the other hand, part of the West German press accused their national team of losing in purpose in order to avoid the “group of death” in the next round (with Netherlands, Brazil and Argentina), but honestly I still believe in the upset.
-The fact is: East Germany lost to Brazil (1-0) and Netherlands (2-0) and drew with Argentina (1-1), finishing third in that group and sixth in the World Cup.
+On the other hand, part of the West German press accused their national team of losing on purpose in order to avoid the “group of death” in the next round (with the Netherlands, Brazil and Argentina), but, honestly, I still like to believe in the upset.
+The facts are: East Germany lost to Brazil (1-0) and the Netherlands (2-0) and drew with Argentina (1-1), finishing third in that group and sixth in the World Cup.
 The West Germans played in a group with Poland, Sweden and Yugoslavia, won all three matches and qualified to the final against Netherlands.

 Netherlands 1-2 West Germany, July 7th 1974, Munich, Germany - final

 The Clockwork Orange.
 That was the Netherlands national team nickname after their fantastic display from the first group stage to the final.
 After two wins (2-0 against Uruguay and 4-1 against Bulgaria) and a draw (0-0 against Sweden) in the first round, the Dutch, led by the genius Johan Cruyff, crushed Argentina (4-0), East Germany (2-0) and Brazil (2-0) in the second group stage.
-Their Total Football had enchanted the whole World.
+Their Total Football had let the whole World mesmerized.

-The West Germans also had a good campaign in the second round, winning against Yugoslavia (2-0), Sweden (4-2) and a very good Polish team (1-0).
-But their loss to neighbors from East Germany in the first group stage was still alive in the memory of the fanatic German fans.
-Some journalists considered them as outsiders in the final and some even thought that the Dutch would find no difficulty in scoring many goals against them.
+The West Germans also had a good campaign in the second round, defeating Yugoslavia (2-0), Sweden (4-2) and a very tough Polish team (1-0).
+But their loss to the East German neighbors in the first group stage was still alive in the memories of the fanatic German fans.
+Some journalists considered them as outsiders in the final and some even thought that the Dutch would find no hard task in scoring many goals against them.

-In the 25th minute, Bernd Hölzenbein invaded the Dutch area and was fouled, earning a vital penalty for the hosts.
-This time, face to face with the goalkeeper Jan Jongbloed, Breitner didn’t waste it: 1-1.
+In the 25th minute, Bernd Hölzenbein dashed into the Dutch area and was fouled, earning a vital penalty for the hosts.
+This time, face to face with the goalkeeper Jan Jongbloed, Breitner didn’t miss it: 1-1.
 Pushed by over 75 thousand fans, the West Germans pressed and fought for the winner.
-Two minutes before the break, Gerd Müller received the ball and spun quickly inside the box, sending it straight to Jongbloed’s right corner and putting the home side in advantage.
+Two minutes before the break, Gerd Müller received the ball and spun quickly inside the box, sending it straight to Jongbloed’s lower right corner and putting the home side in advantage.

-Angry with Berti Vogts strong marking throughout the whole match, Cruyff argued with the referee while exiting the pitch and thus became the first player to be awarded a yellow card in a final during the break.
+Angry with Berti Vogts' tight marking throughout the whole match, Cruyff argued with the referee while exiting the pitch and thus became the first player to be awarded a yellow card in a final at halftime.